hdgarrood/purescript-numeric-hierarchy-guide/euclidean-rings.rst

 The answer to the question "what is a euclidean ring" of course is the definition; there's no substitute for it, that is what a euclidean ring is.
-However it's often useful to have an intuitive understanding to go along with actual definition of what something is; allowing you to develop this intuition has been the aim of these last three chapters.
+However it's often useful to have an intuitive understanding to go along with actual definition of what something is, and allowing you to develop this intuition has been my aim in these last three chapters.
 My intuitive understanding of a euclidean ring is a ring which behaves "a bit like the integers", in the sense that

 * elements can be divided to give a quotient and a remainder,
 * any pair of elements has at least one greatest common divisor, in the sense